Sam Parnia

-Sam Parnia is a British associate professor of Medicine at the NYU Langone Medical Center where he is also director of research into cardiopulmonary resuscitation.
-In the United Kingdom, he is director of the Human Consciousness Project at the University of Southampton.
+Sam Parnia is a British associate professor of medicine at the NYU Langone Medical Center, where he is also director of research into cardiopulmonary resuscitation.
+In the United Kingdom, Parnia is director of the Human Consciousness Project at the University of Southampton.
 Parnia is known for his work on near-death experiences and cardiopulmonary resuscitation.

 Education and career

-Parnia graduated from Guys and St. Thomas' Medical School in London where he received his MBBS in 1995.
-He then went on to the University of Southampton where he worked as a clinical research fellow and earned a PhD in cell biology; he graduated in 2007.
-He retained a title as honorary research fellow at University of Southampton, and continued to do work with that institution through the Human Consciousness Project that he founded and directs.
+Parnia graduated from Guy's and St. Thomas' Medical School in London, where he received his MBBS in 1995.
+He then pursued further studies at the University of Southampton, working as a clinical research fellow and obtaining a PhD in cell biology in 2007.
+He maintained an honorary research fellow title at the University of Southampton and continued his collaboration through the Human Consciousness Project, which he founded and directs.